aakllee/aakllee.github.io/content/posts/linkedin.md

 title = 'LinkedIn hell and the birth of my new website'
 +++

-Greetings all, to the first post on this here website—a website born not of love, but of hate, vice, and sin.
+Greetings all, and welcome to the first post on this here website—a website born not of love, but of hate, vice, and sin.

 Now that's not to say that I haven't taken care in creating this site.
 Quite the opposite, I intend to populate it with quality